 Amtrak Cascades Performance

 Annual ridership continues to climb.
-Nearly 850,000 passengers rode Amtrak Cascades in 2011.
-Over the last 17 years, ridership has shown steady growth per year.
+836,234 passengers rode Amtrak Cascades in 2012.
+Over the last 18 years, ridership has shown steady growth nearly every year.
 View the statistics.

 Washington State was awarded nearly $800 million in American Recovery and Reinvestment Act high-speed intercity passenger rail funds to deliver critical rail infrastructure improvements within the state.